35percent/11tystarter/src/posts/aylesbury-phase-2b-financial-viability-assessments.md

 [^1] NHG say that the changes are *'to ensure the scheme viably delivers the required affordable homes' -* Planning Statement Addendum, Oct 2024, 3.9, 22/AP/226 - find via <https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=RDU2YJKB00300>3.9

 [^X] Financial Viability Assessment, Phase 2B, Aylesbury Estate Regeneration, September 2024.
 This can be found via the [Southwark Plannning Register](https://planning.southwark.gov.uk/online-applications/), using ref 22/AP/226, and then under the 'Documents' tab.

+[^X] The grant for the original proposal was £28.27m for 245 affordable homes - an average cost of £115.39k per home.
+The grant for the updated proposal is £42.51m for 262 affordable homes - an average cost of £162.25k per home.
+See entries for 'GLA AH Grant' in Table 1.1 in the respective finanicial viability assessments of May 2022 and Sept 2024.

 [^X] Financial Viability Assessment, Phase 2B, Aylesbury Estate Regeneration, May 2022.
 This can be found via the [Southwark Plannning Register](https://planning.southwark.gov.uk/online-applications/), using ref 22/AP/226, and then under the 'Documents' tab.
 The original profit is 12.27% x £244.44m GDV = £29.94m; the updated profit is 5.22% x £258.76m GDV = £13.51m.